Skip to content

 Your written risk assessment must address at minimum the threat categories outlined in IRS Publication 5709:

 For each threat, document the likelihood of occurrence, the potential impact on clients and your business, your current controls, and whether additional safeguards are needed.
 The gap between your current state and required controls becomes your action plan.
-The asset management and security assessment methodology provides a detailed framework for this process.

 Using NIST SP 800-171 as a Framework

-While the FTC Safeguards Rule does not mandate a specific framework, many tax professionals use NIST Special Publication (SP) 800-171 to structure their risk assessment.
+While the FTC Safeguards Rule does not mandate a specific framework, many tax professionals use NIST Special Publication 800-171 to structure their risk assessment.
 SP 800-171 organizes security requirements into 14 control families covering access control, incident response, configuration management, and more.
 Using this framework ensures your assessment is thorough and defensible in the event of an audit or regulatory review.

 WISP Development Options: DIY vs. Template vs. Managed